darosh/px-stream/README.md

 ## Guide

 Following first 3 guides are available as presets in the installation pack under `Presets` > `Guide` folder.
-Unlike other presets they include [PX World](#px-world) and [PX Mix View](#px-mix-view) devices for demonstration purposes, other presets expect users manage those themselves.
+Unlike other presets they include [PX World](#px-world) and [PX Mix View](#px-mix-view) devices for demonstration purposes, other presets expect users manage those and target channel themselves.

 ### Guide &mdash; Minimal patch